ndpp/ndpp/docs/source/usersguide/input.rst

 --------------------------------------

-All calculational parameters and desired output options are specified in the ndpp.xml file.
-In the following discussion, if a parameter has a default value then its presence is optional; if it is omitted, the default will be used.
+All calculational parameters and desired output options are specified in the `ndpp.xml`file.
+In the following discussion, if a default value is listed for a parameter, then that is the value which NDPP will use if the parameter is not provided in the input file.

 ``<scatt_type>`` Element
 ------------------------